Heratiki/altlas/dev_plan.md

     - Fixed indentation error in `AttemptManager.log_attempt`.
 *   **2025-04-09 (2):** Completed Task 5.2 by implementing memory of failed approaches (using `failed_fingerprints` in `AttemptManager`) and adding an exploration boost (increased temperature) in `TrainingLoop._generate_code_attempt` when recent attempts consist mostly of known failed patterns.
 *   **2025-04-09 (3):** Implemented exponential backoff for hint frequency in `TrainingLoop._update_stuck_status` (Task 1.2).
 The hint probability now decreases by half each time a hint is skipped due to the probability check, making hints progressively rarer if they are not leading to improvements.
+*   **2025-04-09 (4):** Implemented hint impact tracking (Task 1.3).
+Added logic to `TrainingLoop` to record the score before a hint is provided and the score on the subsequent attempt.
+Passed this history to `TrainingReportGenerator` and added the average hint improvement metric to the report template (`training_report.md`).
+*   **2025-04-09 (5):** Reviewed Task 11.1 (Structured Tool Feedback).
+The existing `ToolFeedback` class in `reinforcer/tool_feedback.py` already implements the core requirements, including classification, severity, and relevant token identification.
+Marked Task 11.1 as complete.
+*   **2025-04-09 (6):** Implemented parts of Task 11.2 (Enhanced Learning from Tool Results): Added differential token weighting in `generator.learn` based on feedback severity and type.
+Modified `generator._update_learning_rate` to adjust LR reduction based on error severity/type.
+Noted that implementing target embeddings and execution trace analysis requires more significant architectural changes.

 ---